jquery/jquery.org/pages/conduct/reporting.md

 ### Appealing

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact the jQuery Foundation Board at [foundation@jquery.com](mailto:foundation@jquery.com) with your appeal and the jQuery Foundation board will review the case.
+To appeal a decision of the committee, contact the jQuery Foundation President and Executive Director at [executive@jquery.com](mailto:executive@jquery.com) with your appeal and they will review the case.